chemlambda/molecular/README.md

 ## Problem

-How to use real chemistry to build molecular computers which are based on graph rewriting systems like Interaction Combinators (and others).
+How to use real chemistry to build molecular computers which are based on graph rewriting systems like [chemlambda, chemSKI](https://chemlambda.github.io/index.html) or Interaction Combinators. in the article [Molecular computers](http://chorasimilarity.github.io/chemlambda-gui/dynamic/molecular.html) [arXiv](https://arxiv.org/abs/1309.6914) [figshare](https://doi.org/10.6084/m9.figshare.7339103.v1) , where ackermann(2,2) is computed as an example.

 ## Why